Deveodk/vue-error-tracker/README.md

 > Give your users an easy way to see when something in your application goes wrong.
 This package makes it easy to show error messages.

+# Demo
+See a functioning demo
+<a href="https://packages.deveo.io/packages/vue/vue-error-tracker">deveo demo site</a>

 ## Installation

 ```bash